unboundedsystems/adapt/docs/developer_setup.md

     A single runner can run CI for multiple repos and/or multiple forks.
     If you want this runner to run CI for other repos, repeat step 4 using the unique registration token for each repo.

+## Creating artifacts

+The make target `artifacts` can be used to create the set of artifacts for the project.
+This currently only includes the documentation files, but may include other items in the future.
+In order to make all artifacts, you must set the `ADAPT_ARTIFACT_DIR` environment variable to the path of the directory where you want the artifacts placed.
+Optionally, you can make only the documentation artifacts by ensuring `ADAPT_ARTIFACT_DIR` is not defined and instead, define `ADAPT_ARTIFACT_DOCS` to be the path of the directory where you want only the documentation placed.